Affanamin/Data-Analysis/README.md

 # Data-Analysis
-In this repository, all the data analysis projects mainly from kaaggle going to be uploaded
+In this repository, all the data analysis projects mainly from kaggle going to be uploaded